After-tax contributions

 With BPAY it’s simple to make an after-tax contribution payment into Triple S, Super SA Select and Flexible Rollover Product accounts.

-Make sure you have the correct Biller Code for your super scheme:
+Make sure you have the correct Biller Code to make a personal contribution to your super scheme:

 Flexible Rollover Product Biller Code: 31575